 There is a big distinction between writing tension and merely teasing the reader along.
 Unfortunately, a tease is not enough and doesn’t respect your audience.
 Here’s how to recognize if your scenes have enough tension, and how to fix it if you have a teasing issue.

-Have you ever written a sentence like:
+Have you ever written this kind of tension in a story:

 If only she knew then what she knew now, she would’ve done everything differently…